-Use of public transit is projected to decline significantly from 30 percent of urban travel as the low-income world gains wealth.
-If use is instead managed to decline more slowly by 2050or even rise slightly to 35 percent, this solution can save 7.5-23 gigatons of carbon dioxide emissions from cars.
-Consumers would save $2.1-6.6 trillion in mobility costs.
-Our analysis includes diverse public transit options (bus, metro, tram, and commuter rail) and examines the costs that travelers pay (car purchase and use compared to buying transit tickets).
+If public transit is used for 29 to 34 percent of all urban passenger trips, this solution can save 9.42–15.42 gigatons of carbon dioxide emissions from cars.
+Consumers would save US$2.81–4.59 trillion in mobility costs.
+Our analysis includes diverse public transit options (bus, metro, tram, and commuter rail) and examines the costs that travelers pay (car purchase and use compared with buying transit tickets).